Stories about your behaviors, impact, and personal qualities told by others play an essential role in our evaluation of your application.

 Choosing Your Recommenders

-We are impressed by what a recommendation letter says, not by the title or background of the individual who wrote it or the writing skills of the recommender.
+We are impressed by what a recommendation letter says, not by the title or background of the individual who wrote it or by the writing skills of the recommender.
 You should choose individuals who:

 - Know you well through significant, direct involvement with you within the last three years